Initiative for One Health and the Environment

 - A short (100 to 500 words) personal statement that details why you are interested in gaining research experience in general and within One Health in particular.

 - One letter of recommendation required (second letter optional).
 Letter(s) should be submitted directly by the recommender(s) through this online form.
 Your application cannot be considered complete until at least one 1-2 page letter of recommendation has been received.
 Encourage your letter writer(s) to comment on your potential as a researcher.

 Please also feel free to post, share, and distribute the flyer with your students and professional networks.
-We look forward to welcoming our second cohort of REU ANEW students this summer!
+We look forward to welcoming our third cohort of REU ANEW students this summer!